TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-5-AWS-13-Overview.md

 ---

 At my first login attempt on my newly created EC2 Instance, I was unable to access it.
-After some searching on the internet and in the security tab it turned out that I had to change/adjust the Inbound rules.
+After some searching on the internet and in the security tab it turned out that I had to change/adjust the Inbound rules!

 ![Terminal-1](../00_includes/AWS-13%20Files%2CApp%20Services%2CCDN%2CDNS%2CDatabase/Terminal1.PNG)